Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Introduction

-To be concrete and specific mathematically but without loss of generality, we illustrate and study DPP using point estimation in this paper.
-Consider the parameter of interest $\eta = \boldsymbol{\lambda}^{\top} \boldsymbol{\theta}$, for a given $\boldsymbol{\lambda} \in \mathbb{R}^d$, $d>1$.
-DPP then refers to that the posterior mean does not lie between the prior mean and a point estimate derived from the likelihood.
-In the cases that we consider, the point estimator is taken to be the maximum likelihood estimate (MLE).
-In particular, technical examinations of the DPP is performed for two classes of models, in order to facilitate concrete probabilistic statements.
-In Section~\ref{section:conditions_DPP}, observation ${\bf y}$ are assumed to exhibit an exponential quadratic likelihood, that is, $L(\boldsymbol{\theta}; {\bf y}) \propto \exp\left\{- q(\boldsymbol{\theta})\right\}$, where $q(\boldsymbol{\theta})$ is a quadratic function of $\boldsymbol{\theta}$, and Section~\ref{section:binomialmodel} does so for the Binomial likelihood.
+In this paper, we revisit the DPP phenomenon and provide under a linear parameter setting a set of explicit conditions under which DPP occurs.
+We also present a clear connection for this Bayesian phenomenon to Simpson's paradox that is often discussed under frequentist contexts.
+Specifically, to be precise mathematically but without loss of generality, we study DPP using point estimation and consider the parameter of interest a linear combination of the full parameter $\boldsymbol{\theta}$, $\eta = \boldsymbol{\lambda}^{\top} \boldsymbol{\theta}$, for a given $\boldsymbol{\lambda} \in \mathbb{R}^d$, $d>1$.
+In particular, technical examinations of the DPP is performed for a class of models, in which observation ${\bf y}$ are assumed to exhibit an exponential quadratic likelihood.
+That is, $L(\boldsymbol{\theta}; {\bf y}) \propto \exp\left\{- q(\boldsymbol{\theta})\right\}$, where $q(\boldsymbol{\theta})$ is a quadratic function of $\boldsymbol{\theta}$.
 The family of the exponential quadratic likelihood includes Gaussian models and also those with local asymptotic normality (LAN) property as special cases.
-For the ease of mathematical derivation and without loss of generality, the prior distribution is assumed to be fully specified as a multivariate Gaussian distribution, which is a conjugate for the Gaussian and LAN likelihood.
+For the ease of presentation in this study, the prior distribution is assumed to be fully specified as a multivariate Gaussian distribution, which is a conjugate for the Gaussian and LAN likelihood.
+We demonstrate that DPP is more prevalent than previously anticipated, supported by theoretical results on the probability that DPP occurs and also accompanied by its numerical estimation using simulation experiments.
+Furthermore, we show that heterogeneous variances on the independent component dimensions of the parameter can result in DPP, demonstrating that DPP is not a result of correlations among parameters due to ``complex'' geometry.
+Moreover, the connection to Simpson's paradox is first discovered in this article.
+The discovery revealed that both mind-boggling phenomena share the same underlying mathematical structure, although the entities involved in the DPP phenomenon are point estimators based on the prior distribution and the likelihood function, while the typical case of Simpson's paradox are on different groups of data.